 The Windhoek Golf and Country Club is renowned throughout Southern Africa for its iconic past and exciting golf action.
 It is based just outside Namibia’s capital city in the natural bushveld south of Windhoek.
 The course is easy to access, and houses a relaxing 18-hole course for golfers.

 The Country Club is also the oldest of its kind in Namibia, and regularly attracts international visitors.
-Large groups are always welcome to enjoy the golf course, the hotel, the restaurant and bar, and even the Club’s on-site casino if they miss their local bingo hall in NZ.
+Large groups are always welcome to enjoy the golf course, the hotel, the restaurant and bar, and even the Club’s on-site casino if they miss their local online bingo sites in New Zealand.

 Omeya Golf and Residential Oasis